 These string Easter eggs from Craftwhack may be a little messy to make, but they only need three low-cost materials—embroidery thread, glue, and balloons.
 Plus, you can easily turn them into hanging ornaments!

 These adorable origami rabbits by Origami Spirit are perfect to showcase your Easter eggs or to hold your favorite candy.
 You can even fill them with Easter surprises and place them around your house for an ultra-unique Easter egg hunt.

 - Baby Jar Topiary and Felt Flower Tutorial

-If you have extra baby food jars laying around, Sugar Tot Designs found a great way to upcycle them!
-Paint the lids, fill them with candy or other embelishments, and top them with a felt flower to create a mini topiary.
+If you have extra baby food jars lying around, Sugar Tot Designs found a great way to upcycle them!
+Paint the lids, fill them with candy or other embellishments, and top them with a felt flower to create a mini topiary.